On Helly numbers of exponential lattices: Proof of Theorem

 as $\log_x\left(\frac{x}{x-1}\right) \geq \log_{x}\left(\frac{x+1}{x}\right)$ for every $x >1$.
 In particular, this gives $h(2) \leq 8$ and $h\left(\frac{1+\sqrt{5}}{2}\right) \leq 13$.
 To obtain better bounds that are tight for $\alpha \geq \frac{1+\sqrt{5}}{2}$, we observe that not all types can appear simultaneously.
 To show this, we will use one last auxiliary result.

-Let $p$ and $q$ be (not necessarily different) points lying on the same row $R$ of $R(\alpha)$, each contained in an edge of $P$.
+Let $p$ and $q$ be points lying on the same row $R$ of~$L(\alpha)$, each contained in an edge of $P$.
+We note that $p$ and $q$ do not need to be distinct and that they can also be interior points of an edge of $P$.
 Let $L$ and $L'$ be two lines containing $p$ and $q$, respectively.
 If the slopes of $L$ and $L'$ are negative, then we call the part of the plane between $L$ and $L'$ below $R$ a \emph{slice of negative slope}; see part~(a) of Figure~\ref{fig-slice} Analogously, \emph{a slice of positive slope} is the part of the plane between $L$ and $L'$ above $R$ if $L$ and $L'$ have positive slope.

-\begin{lemma} If the polygon $P$ is contained in a slice of negative slope, then there is no non-vertical edge of $P$ of type IV.
-Similarly, if $P$ is contained in a slice of positive slope, then there is no edge of type I. \end{lemma} \begin{proof} By symmetry, it suffices to prove the statement for slices of negative slope.
+\begin{lemma} If the empty polygon $P$ is contained in a slice of negative slope, then there is no non-vertical edge of $P$ of type IV.
+Similarly, if $P$ is contained in a slice of positive slope, then there is no edge of type I. \end{lemma} \begin{proof} It suffices to prove the statement for slices of negative slope as the proof of the statement for the positive slope is analogous.
 Suppose for contradiction that there is a non-vertical edge $uv$ of type IV in a slice of negative slope determined by lines $L$ and $L'$ and points $p$ and $q$ as in the definition of a slice.
 Without loss of generality, we assume $x(u)<x(v)$.

 Consider the point $w=(x(u),y(v))$ of $L(\alpha)$.
 Since $uv$ is non-vertical, we have $w \notin \{u,v\}$.
 We claim that $w$ is in the interior of $P$, contradicting the assumption that $P$ is empty in $L(\alpha)$.
 Since $uv$ is of type IV, the point $u$ lies below the row containing~$w$.
 However, since $p$ is contained in an edge of $P$ and $P$ is in the slice, the boundary of $P$ intersects this row to the left of $w$.
 Analogously, $v$ is to the right of the column containing $w$ and thus the boundary of $P$ intersects this column above $w$.
 Then, however, $w$ lies in the interior of $P$. \end{proof}